 How would you like to sustain your entire agency on referrals alone?
 For some insurance agents, this isn’t just a dream.
-They’ve built a successful business around customer referrals, using them to drive new leads and build their agency book of business.
+They’ve built a successful business around customer referrals, which they use to drive new leads and build their agency book of business.
 To help get your own insurance referral program off the ground (or to revamp your existing one), take a look at the Q&A’s below that cover the basics.

-1. How do insurance referrals work?
+2. How do insurance referrals work?

-2. What is an insurance referral fee?
+4. What is an insurance referral fee?

 One of the most effective referral fee systems I’ve seen is to give customers a small monetary incentive for sharing referral names along with introductions, and then offer them an additional bonus for every new client who signs up.
 For example, you can send a $5 gift card for every new name you get along with an email introduction, and a $25 gift card for each person who buys a policy.

-3. What is an insurance referral form?
+5. What is an insurance referral form?

 Incentive programs only work if you can track them properly.
 The simplest way to do that is with an insurance referral form.
 An insurance referral form is simply a way for you to track incoming leads referred from existing customers.
 It can be a free Google Form that you send to clients to fill out.
-One of the benefits of using Google Forms is that they autoload and prefill data into the Google Sheets spreadsheet for free.
+One of the benefits of using Google Forms is that they autoload and prefill data into a Google Sheets spreadsheet for free.

-4. What are the best tools to set up an insurance referral program?
+6. What are the best tools to set up an insurance referral program?

 You can also add that you’re looking for referrals in your email signature and newsletters.
-Don’t forget to mention it on all of your social media accounts, too, and consider creating campaigns to promote your referral efforts.
+Don’t forget to mention it on all your social media accounts, too, and consider creating campaigns to promote your referral efforts.

-5. How can you create an insurance referral program?
+7. How can you create an insurance referral program?

-6. What are some best practices for getting insurance referrals?
+8. What are some best practices for getting insurance referrals?

 Unfortunately, there’s no surefire method for getting instant referrals.
 However, you can increase your chances of getting recommendations by providing unbeatable customer service and showing a genuine interest in your current clients.
 Reach out to them and show them you care.
-Check in on them every three months just to make sure everything's going okay, and of course don't forget to ask your best customers if they have any friends or family who might be looking for a better insurance policy.
+Check in on them every three months just to make sure everything's going okay.
+And of course, don't forget to ask your best customers if they have any friends or family who might be looking for a better insurance policy.
 Just checking in regularly and asking for referrals are incredibly simple ways to help kickstart your referral program.